The Cloverfield Paradox: Plot

-After about two years of unsuccessful attempts to activate the Shepard, the crew achieves a seemingly stable beam, but it overloads and creates a power surge on the station.
-After restoring basic power, they find that Earth has vanished from view, and the gyroscope that aids in the station's navigation is missing.
-As the crew works on repairs, strange events begin to occur, including the discovery (and subsequent rescue) of an unfamiliar woman called Mina Jensen fused with wires inside a wall.
-Volkov's eyeballs begin moving of their own accord; he begins conversing with his own reflection in a mirror and is compelled to craft a gun using an on-board 3D printer.
-He uses the gun to threaten the crew, but as he does so he convulses and dies, and the station's worm colony bursts out of him.
-Jensen tells Hamilton not to trust Schmidt, who Jensen claims to be a spy sent by the German government to keep the Shepard shut down.
-Mundy's arm gets pulled into a solid wall and is severed clean off, without bleeding or pain.
-They find the arm roaming of its own volition.
-When they recognize it is trying to write something, it instructs them to "cut Volkov open".
-Once they do, they find the missing gyroscope.
-They finally locate Earth and begin restoring their communications, but transmissions state the station was destroyed and fell to Earth two days prior.
+Conspiracy theorists fear the accelerator will create the "Cloverfield Paradox", which may open portals to parallel universes, allowing whatever is there to threaten Earth.
+After two years of unsuccessful attempts to activate the Shepard, the crew achieves a seemingly stable beam.
+When it overloads and creates a power surge, they find that Earth has vanished, and the gyroscope that aids in the station's navigation is missing.

+As the crew works on repairs, they discover and rescue a woman called Mina Jensen, who was fused with wires inside a wall.
+Volkov's eyeballs begin moving of their own accord and he starts talking with his own reflection; Volkov also uses a gun to threaten the crew, but suddenly convulses and dies as the station's worm colony bursts out of him.
+Jensen tells Hamilton to not trust Schmidt, who she claims to be a spy sent by the German government to keep the Shepard shut down.

+Meanwhile, on Earth, Hamilton's husband Michael, whose relationship struggles since their children's death in a fire, witnesses the silhoutte of a giant monster as it ravages the city.
+He helps a young girl, Molly, and takes her to an underground shelter to tend to her wounds.

+On the station, Mundy's arm is pulled into a wall and severed.
+The crew finds the arm roaming of its own volition and recognize it is trying to write something.
+The arm instructs them to "cut Volkov open".
+They do, and they find the missing gyroscope inside his corpse.
+The crew finally locate Earth and restore their communications, but the transmissions they receive indicate the station was destroyed and fell to Earth two days prior.
+They determine the accelerator has activated the "Cloverfield Paradox" and also transported the station to a parallel universe where Jensen has replaced Tam as the station's engineer.

-The crew determine the particle beam overload has activated the Cloverfield Paradox, which is the cause of the strange events, and also moved the station to a parallel universe in which Jensen replaced Tam as the station's engineer, Schmidt is a spy, and Hamilton, (though still working on the mission), has remained on Earth, where her children are still alive.
-Believing the Paradox can be reversed and they can return to their own universe if they reactivate the Shepard, the crew starts making repairs.
-Tam is trapped in a chamber that floods with water, and then explodes, freezing the water and Tam.
-Meanwhile, Hamilton decides to return to parallel Earth with Jensen in order to prevent the fire that killed her children.
-As they prepare, Mundy is killed in an explosion caused by a strange magnetic field, destabilizing part of the Shepard and threatening to tear the whole station apart.
-Kiel sacrifices himself to save the station, leaving Hamilton in charge.
+The crew believe they can return to their own universe if they reactivate the Shepard.
+Tam gets trapped in a chamber that floods with water and then breaches, freezing her to death.
+Hamilton decides to return to the parallel universe with Jensen in order to prevent her children's death.
+As they prepare, a magnetic field destabilizes the Shepard and causes an explosion that kills Mundy.
+When the whole station begins to tear apart, Kiel sacrifices himself to reactivate the Shepard, leaving Hamilton in charge.

-On Earth, Michael has woken up to discover a wave of destruction ravaging the planet, witnessing the silhouette of a giant monster in the distance.
-On his way to offer assistance at the local hospital, he stops to help a young girl named Molly at a dockyard.
-After finding the hospital was destroyed, he takes her to the underground shelter of a friend and tends to her wounds.